Week 2: Watch this Green Space

 Create your own How Might We Questions?

 Following the guidelines above create your own “how might we…?” questions.
-You should spend around 5 minutes creating as many questions as possible, don’t worry if they are quite broad!
+You should spend around 10 minutes creating as many questions as possible, no suggestion is too silly!
 Then select three questions as a team and narrow them down following the process outlined above!

 Apply Your Thinking: